piezosystemjena/nv200-python-lib/doc/waveform_generator.rst

 Step 4: Generate the Waveform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we will generate a sine wave using the `generate_sine_wave` method of the `WaveformGenerator` class.
+In this example, we will generate a sine wave using the `generate_waveform` method of the `WaveformGenerator` class with the waveform type specified as `WaveformType.SINE`.
 You can specify the frequency, low level (minimum value), and high level (maximum value) of the sine wave.
 Optionally, you can also apply a phase shift to the waveform.

 .. code-block:: python

    # Generate a sine wave with a frequency of 1 Hz, low level of 0, and high level of 80 µm
-   sine = waveform_generator.generate_sine_wave(freq_hz=1, low_level=0, high_level=80)
+   sine = waveform_generator.generate_waveform(WaveformType.SINE, freq_hz=1, low_level=0, high_level=80)
    print(f"Sample factor {sine.sample_factor}")

 Step 5: Transfer the Waveform to the Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^